Travel Tips ...

 Some buses are modern but others can be quite old; however all can get a puncture or break down quite regularly!
 Snacks and drinks can be bought through the bus window during the journey.

-If you are flying from Heathrow and are not using your full luggage allowance (generally most airlines give two bags and three bags with BA charity flights) we would be grateful if you are willing to take out one of the 23kg bags full of uniforms, toys, books, shoes and so on that we have stored in the UK waiting to go.
+If you are flying from Heathrow and are not using your full luggage allowance, generally most airlines give two bags, we would be grateful if you are willing to take out one of the 23kg bags full of toys, books, shoes and so on that we have stored in the UK waiting to go.
 They are all things that have been donated.

 If you prefer to find your own way from the airport (not recommended) or maybe you are coming off a bus from Nairobi please be aware that Ugandan buses do not have numbers and leave from several different places in Kampala; you need to find one going in direction of Kigali or Kabale via Ntungamo and you are advised to get the help of a local taxi driver or call Denis for advice.
 When you get to the large town of Mbarara – about 4/5 hours out of Kampala, then Uganda Lodge is another 50kms or about an hour further on.